davletovb/neva/README.md

 The standard profile runs three increasing deterministic conversation sizes.
 Use `--profile quick --repeat 1` for a smoke run.
-Results include checkpoint bytes, wall-clock milliseconds from an untraced pass and peak Python allocations from a separate `tracemalloc` pass for `create_snapshot`, `save_snapshot`, and `load_snapshot`.
+Results include checkpoint bytes, wall-clock milliseconds from an untraced pass, peak Python allocations from a separate `tracemalloc` pass for `create_snapshot`, `save_snapshot`, and `load_snapshot`, and each stage's peak-Python-allocation / serialized-byte amplification ratio.
 Each stage therefore executes twice per sample.
+Use the ratio to identify workloads where application-specific externalization of large payloads may be worthwhile.
+The benchmark has no performance pass/fail
-The benchmark has no performance pass/fail threshold: compare runs on equivalent hardware and use `--workdir` to measure the filesystem that will hold real checkpoints.
+threshold: compare runs on equivalent hardware and use `--workdir` to measure the filesystem that will hold real checkpoints.
 `--git-sha` records a local revision explicitly (otherwise `GITHUB_SHA` is used when available). `tracemalloc` does not include OS page cache or temporary/destination file space.